Nominating and Governance Committee

 The Committee will have the following authority and principal responsibilities:

-- Identifying individuals qualified to become members of the Board (consistent with any criteria or procedures that the Board or this Committee shall approve), conducting background checks for those individuals it would like to recommend to the Board as director nominees and recommending to the Board selections as needed for Director nominees for each annual meeting of stockholders and filling vacancies on the Board that may occur between annual meetings of stockholders;
+- Identifying individuals qualified to become members of the Board (consistent with any criteria or procedures that the Board or this Committee shall approve), conducting background and reference checks for those individuals it would like to recommend to the Board as director nominees and recommending to the Board selections as needed for Director nominees for each annual meeting of stockholders and filling vacancies on the Board that may occur between annual meetings of stockholders.

 - Considering any qualified candidate for an open Board position timely submitted to the Committee by any security holder of the Company entitled to vote in an election of Directors (consistent with any criteria or procedures that the Board or this Committee shall approve);